virtgen/opptimizer/docs/index.md

 Welcome to the Opptimizer documentation!

-Opptimizer is an optimization framework designed for AI pipelines, enabling efficient management and execution of complex processes and workflows.

-This guide covers installation, getting started, and offers a deeper dive into features and usage examples.
+This guide covers installation, getting started, basic examples and offers a deeper dive into more features and advanced usage examples.

 ---